David Schrammel

 Waser M., Schrammel D., Schilling R., Mangard S.

-22nd International Conference on Detection of Intrusions and Malware, and Vulnerability Assess, DIMVA 2025, 22nd International Conference on Detection of Intrusions and Malware, and Vulnerability Assess, DIMVA 2025
+22nd International Conference on Detection of Intrusions and Malware, and Vulnerability Assessment, DIMVA 2025, 22nd International Conference on Detection of Intrusions and Malware, and Vulnerability Assess, DIMVA 2025

 TME-Box: Scalable In-Process Isolation through Intel TME-MK Memory Encryption